 Goodwill is tested annually for impairment and carried at cost less accumulated impairment losses.
 Gains and losses on the disposal of an entity include the carrying amount of goodwill relating to the entity sold.

-Goodwill is allocated to cash-generating units, based on the allocation of expected benefits from the business combination, for the purpose of impairment testing.
+Goodwill is allocated to cash-generating units for the purpose of impairment testing.
 Each of those cash-generating units represents the Group's investments in each region of operation by each primary reporting segment.

 (b) Trademarks and licenses